DatabaseCleaner/database_cleaner/README.markdown

 One of my motivations for writing this library was to have an easy way to turn on what Rails calls "transactional_fixtures" in my non-rails ActiveRecord projects.

-After copying and pasting code to do this several times I decided to package it up as a gem and same everyone a bit of time.
+After copying and pasting code to do this several times I decided to package it up as a gem and save everyone a bit of time.

 ## Common Errors